xFrah/ACSAI-obsidian/MD VERSIONS/Machine Learning/Multi-Class Classification.md

 ### Argmax

-If we use argmax to get the predicted class out of the output, for each point we just get the class:
+If we use argmax to get the predicted class out of the output, for each point we just get the class index:

 ![](../z_images/Pasted%20image%2020230611183202.png)